START YOUR MEDICAL STUDIES

-EDU’s Master of Medicine continues with the spiral integration of the content studied in the Bachelor’s.
+EDU’s Master of Medicine continues with the integration of the content studied in the Bachelor’s.
 During this programme, students delve deeper into the domains of medicine within their study of theoretical content to foster the development of problem-solving and critical thinking skills, while emphasis in the Master’s will be on treatment and clinical management of patients.
-The final goal of the Master’s is the training of professional and empathetic medical professionals capable of practising evidence-based medicine from day one, helping to improve the health and welfare of the population.
+The final goal of the Master’s is the training of professional and empathetic medical professionals capable of practicing evidence-based medicine from day one, helping to improve the health and welfare of the population.

 * EDU’s Master of Medicine programme has been accredited by the Malta Further and Higher Education Authority (MFHEA) in Malta, while the Medical Council of Malta is the competent authority for conferring the certificate of equivalence and conformity of the medical programme, amounting to automatic recognition of the degree within Europe.
 Presently, EDU is in discussions with the Medical Council for securing automatic recognition.
 Find out more about accreditation and recognition here.